-A growing body of research, including a University of Chicago study, Foundations for Young Adult Success, has linked social and emotional learning – which is also known by terms including non-cognitive skills, inter-/intrapersonal skills, soft skills and character development – to success later in life.
-However, it is not yet known how school and out-of-school experiences can be strengthened, aligned and delivered in real-world, urban settings to help children develop these skills.
+A growing body of research, including a University of Chicago study, Foundations for Young Adult Success, has linked social and emotional learning (SEL)– which is also known by terms including non-cognitive skills, inter-/intrapersonal skills, soft skills and character development – to success later in life.
+However, it is not yet known how school and out-of-school time (OST) experiences can be strengthened, aligned and delivered in real-world, urban settings to help children develop these skills.

 How We Are Tackling It

 Wallace’s six-year initiative aims to align and improve SEL practices across school and out-of-school settings, with benefits to children in six communities and to the broader field through the development of credible, useful knowledge.

 In 2016, nine urban school districts and their out-of-school time partners were awarded grants to help the partners collaborate on creating a plan to support the development of children’s social and emotional skills by improving adult practices and climate during the school day and afterschool.

 Six communities were chosen to receive six-year implementation grants: Boston, MA; Dallas, TX; Denver, CO; Palm Beach County, FL; Tacoma, WA; and Tulsa, OK.
 Each of these communities had previously committed to including social and emotional learning in their services to children.
 Sites were chosen based on fit with the foundation’s dual goals of helping local partners to strengthen their capacity and developing new knowledge that will be useful to the field.